-- Slips, trips, and falls (inadequate workplace) resulting in sprains, strains, and fractures; - Ergonomics hazards from manual handling, lifting weights, or repetitive movements; - Sharp and moving objects in the workplace (e.g., foot injuries from thorns on oil palm fronds and fruit); and - Over-exposure to noise, vibration, and extreme or adverse weather conditions. - 40.
-Occupational safety and health impacts and controls relating to safe work practices during routine operations are discussed in the General EHS Guidelines.
-Potential risks within perennial crop production include biological hazards, wounds from equipment or sharp objects, extreme/adverse weather, manual handling.27 Exposure to vibration and noise from equipment operation.
-Exposure to extremes of weather, including sustained exposure to the sun or cold, can be harmful.
+40. Occupational safety and health impacts and controls relating to safe work practices during routine operations are discussed in the General EHS Guidelines.
+Potential risks within annual crop production include biological hazards, wounds from equipment or sharp objects, extreme/adverse weather, and manual handling.27 Exposure to vibration and noise from equipment operation, as well as exposure to extremes of weather-including sustained exposure to the sun or cold-can be harmful.
 Typical problems include hypo- or hyperthermia dehydration, UV damage to skin or eyes, and heat or cold exhaustion cases.
 These risks should be managed according to the General EHS Guidelines.
 Vibration from machinery may affect the whole body and can cause chronic backache or hip and knee pain and can additionally lead to spinal, gastro-intestinal, and urinary tract problems.
 Noise and vibration from hand-held equipment (such as chainsaws, brush cutters, or strimmers) can cause hand/arm problems or hearing loss.